 To understand the growing complexity of these matters, if we do not buy it on the secondary market in a marketplace, we will have to mint an NFT.
 And what is minting an NFT?

 “Minting an NFT is how your digital art becomes a part of the Ethereum blockchain–a public ledger that is unchangeable and tamper-proof.
 Similar to the way that metal coins are minted and added into circulation, NFTs are also tokens that get “minted” once they are created.
 Your digital artwork is represented as an NFT so it can then be purchased and traded in the market and digitally tracked as it is resold or collected again in the future.”
 Source: https://help.foundation.app/en/articles/4742869-a-complete-guide-to-minting-an-nft

 So, do we need to do something to get our NFT?
-Yes, an action on the blockchain is required to have this piece of code that represents the non-fungible token.
+Yes, an action on the blockchain is required to have this piece of code representing the non-fungible token.
 In this sense, does that mean we are the creators of it?
 Are we co-authors?
 Are we co-programmers?

 To allow this minting to occur, and in addition to all the above, we will also have to pay a gas fee to the network.

-Since this is quite different from all the realities there are out there in terms of regulatory standards this is a trait that should be considered and should not be put in the same “basket” as a cryptocurrency.
+Since this is quite different from all the realities in regulatory standards, this trait should be considered and not be added to the same “basket” as a cryptocurrency.